mirzask/cards/content/Valvular Disorders/Aortic Stenosis.md

 # Low-flow, Low-gradient AS

 - Observed when there is discordance in [[Echo Doppler|Doppler]] measurements, i.e. gradient < 40 mmHg and AVA < 1.0.
+- If suspecting LFLG AS, calculate the **dimensionless index (DI)** (ratio ≤ 0.25 consistent with *severe* AS), which is calculated either:
+	- using spectral Doppler to access the LV outflow tract to transaortic velocity ratio or
+	- the LV outflow tract to transaortic valve velocity-time integral (more reliable method)
 - Additional testing [^2020-accaha]
 	- LFLG AS
 		- Calculate ratio of [[Left Ventricular Outflow Tract (LVOT)|LVOT]] velocity to aortic velocity to further define severity (Class 2a)